Are you looking for the ultimate treadmill buying guide? Then, you’ve come to the right place.

 - Training for a marathon

-Treadmills are a great piece of equipment for cardio exercise and, as we know, cardio is great for weight loss.
-You can vary up your training to include workout styles such as HIIT to make sure that you are as effective as possible.
+Treadmills are a great piece of equipment for cardio exercise, and, as we know, cardio is great for weight loss.
+In addition, you can shake up your training to include workout styles such as HIIT to make sure that you are as effective as possible.
 Why not try our HIIT Treadmill workout.

 Treadmills are also particularly useful for those in recovery.
 If you are getting back into exercise following illness, an operation or pregnancy, a treadmill provides plenty of scope in a safe environment.

 If you are looking to use the treadmill a few times per week, interchanging power walking and light running, you could invest in a treadmill with fewer specifications.
-However, if you take your training seriously, you might look to spend around £1000 for top quality unit.
+However, if you take your training seriously, you might look to spend around £1000 for a top-quality unit.

 So now that you’ve thought about your long term goals, it’s time to consider the next points of our ultimate treadmill buying guide…

 Treadmills are an investment in every sense of the word.
 Note that the more affordable the treadmill is, the fewer features it will have.
 This, of course, is ideal for someone looking to use their treadmill lightly and get some extra steps in.
 But if you are a serious runner, it is worth investing more into your equipment.

 When it comes to home gym equipment, treadmills are renowned for being on the bulkier side.
 You need to make sure that you have already picked out the necessary space and that your future unit will fit.
 Make sure to take measurements of the space and then look at the technical details of the treadmill you would like to buy – it should come with the sizes included!